Constitution Bicentennial Commemorative Coins

 (1987 US Constitution Bicentennial Silver Dollar, Reverse [left], Obverse [right].)

-For the $5.00 gold coin, the designs of artist Marcel Jovine were selected.
+Marcel Jovine designed this coin.
 The obverse depicts a stylized version of the American Eagle on the obverse, facing left.
 The eagle is holding a large quill pen in his talon.
 Rays of the sun are emanating from behind the eagle and are broken up by the word “LIBERTY” with the date “1987” at the bottom periphery.

 The reverse of the $5.00 gold coin also features a large quill pen, shown vertically, as the central vignette of the design.
 To the left of the tip of the quill feather are 9 five-pointed stars in an arc.
 These 9 stars represent the nine states that ratified the Constitution and the date of ratification “SEPT 17 1787.”
 To the right of the quill feather are 4 additional five-pointed stars, representing the remaining states at that time.
 Below those 4 stars is the legend “E PLURIBUS UNUM” and around the periphery are the words ”UNITED STATES OF AMERICA” and “BICENTENNIAL OF THE CONSTITUTION” and the denomination “FIVE DOLLARS” is just above.